-M3B is a quality two-pour wax in pellet form that is perfect for making standard candles with a smooth, pure white finish.
+M3B is a quality two/three-pour wax in pellet form that is perfect for making standard candles with a smooth, pure white finish.
 This wax ensures a reliable and smooth result, with minimal container shrinkage and robust fragrance throw.
 It is suited to container candles only.

 Manufacturer: Sasol wax M3B

 Suggested Fragrance Load: 6% – 8% depending on the potency of the fragrance.

 Melting Point: 64℃